States eye sports betting, wrestle with regulatory details

 "If we do our jobs and get this right the big winners are going to be the leagues," he said.
 "If you put $2 on a horse, you care whether that particular horse wins or not."

 Taxes are a thorny issue: Set them too high, and you make it difficult if not impossible for gambling companies to make a profit.
 New York had considered a rate of 8.25 percent, while Minnesota eyed a 10 percent rate.
-Ohio has not yet agreed on a number; Pennsylvania set its tax rate at 36 percent: four times the rate of neighboring New Jersey.
+Ohio has not yet agreed on a number while Pennsylvania set its tax rate at 36 percent - four times the rate of neighboring New Jersey.

 Also on Tuesday, sports book operators formed an association to patrol the industry and root out fraud.
 The Sports Wagering Integrity Monitoring Association is based in Atlantic City and headed by George Rover, the former deputy director of the New Jersey Division of Gaming Enforcement.